All Episodes

 This is the kind of stuff that you're starting to hear.

-You talk about the structure of a free society of a representative republic, such as the United States.
+You talk about the structure of a free society, of a representative republic, such as the United States.

-The right to own property is as important as is the right to Free speech.
+The right to own property is as important as is the right to free speech.

 And this whole notion of property ownership is now under assault, and the occasion of plummeting real estate values is the reason.

-You're being told that it makes total sense.
+You're being told that it makes total sense, rent from now on, much easier, cheaper, less hassle.

-You've been sold a bill of goods your whole life, this whole notion of owning your own house, part of the American dream.
+This whole notion of owning your own house, part of the American Dream.

-Now that needs to be redefined.
+Well, that needs to be redefined.

-I'll tell you, the don't misunderstand the left and don't think that accusations which might sound really far out are indeed far out.
+I'll tell you, don't misunderstand the left and don't think that accusations which might sound really far out are indeed far out.

-The idea that they would be comfortable with you willingly giving up property, willy willingly accepting the notion that owning property is a losing proposition for you.
+The idea that they would be comfortable with you willingly giving up property, willingly accepting the notion that owning property is a losing proposition for you.

 They would love for you to believe this.

-More for the state to end up owning.
+It's more for the state to end up owning.

 We'll be back.